-- Celebrate the arts, humanities and sciences through public programming.
+- Celebrate the arts, humanities, and sciences through public programming.

 - Create a sense of place.

-- To offer diverse arts and cultural experiences.
+- Offer diverse arts and cultural experiences.

 How to Apply